DanielBradford/rubic/testing.md

     commit 7a0c9c0baad9f6294d642e80e3c8f9cbbf07250a

 ## **Future Issues to be fixed**

-During development i encountered issues with the user session feature.
+- During development i encountered issues with the user session feature.
 When i a guest opens the application they are assigned a session['user] status as "Guest".
 This status allowed me to control their access throughout the application.
 This may have issues in the future if the application scope is to expand.

+- The edit recipe type function in the management suite is still in development.
+The issue is not how it operates but what way it can be presented to the user most efficiently.

 ## **Development Tools Testing**